SerErris/Cohesity/README.md

 # Cohesity
-Scripts and helpers for Cohesity DataProtect
+This repository contains a collection of scripts for use with Cohesity DataProtect.

+Use at own risk!